isomerpages/imda-codesg/_infocomm-media-clubs-cca/EXCEL: A Platform to Excel/Overview.md

 * Mental Health Warriors by Nan Chiau High School
 * Artificial Intelligence, Authentic Smile by North Vista Secondary School
 * The Mental Health Pit Stop by Paya Lebar Methodist Girls' School
-* Griffles Cares! by Raffles Institution (Secondary)
+* Griffles Cares! by Raffles Institution
 * Mental Health NOW! by Serangoon Secondary School
 * MentWell by Zhonghua Secondary School

 #### Commendation
 <u> Media Category </u>
 * Silver Ribbon Project by Bedok South Secondary School
-* Overcoming by Catholic High School (Secondary)
+* Overcoming by Catholic High School
 * You Are Not Alone by Damai Secondary School
 * HelpOutLoud by Dunman Secondary School
 *  iHearYou by Fuhua Secondary School
 * Seeking Help as Youth by Gan Eng Seng Secondary School
-* your_lighthouse by Nan Hua High School
+* Your_Lighthouse by Nan Hua High School
 * The Silver Dove Project by Ngee Ann Secondary School
-* Helping teenagers who are facing mental health problems by Northbrooks Secondary School
+* Helping Teenagers Who Are Facing Mental Health Problems by Northbrooks Secondary School
 * It All Starts Hear Media Project by Peicai Secondary School
-* The wall by Presbyterian High School
+* The Wall by Presbyterian High School
-* Stress_pop! by School of Science and Technology
+* Stress_Pop! by School of Science and Technology
 * Help Those Around You by St Hilda's Secondary School
 * Resolution by Victoria Secondary School
 * Shine A Light by Woodlands Secondary School
-* Good health and well-being by Yuhua Secondary School
+* Good Health and Well-Being by Yuhua Secondary School
-* How would they think? by Yusof Ishak Secondary School
+* How Would They Think? by Yusof Ishak Secondary School

 <u> Tech Category </u>
 * Hearbox by Greendale Secondary School
 * SANITAS MENTIS by Ngee Ann Secondary School
-* Tinder for Mental Wellness by Presbyterian High School
+* Tinder For Mental Wellness by Presbyterian High School